 She also points out that her video is no different from the others that generalize about the sorts of things girls, drunk girls, Jewish girls or gay men say.

 "It does not represent everyone," Ramsey says.
 "This is my take on the meme."

-She seems to have anticipated some of the scrutiny before posting her video on YouTube.
-The parody ends with the blond-wigged Ramsey sitting in front of a computer and asking, "Have you seen this 'S- - - White Girls Say to Black Girls' video?
+The character she portrays seems astute in pointing out racism, but is less aware of her own inappropriate comments.
+The parody ends with the blond-wigged Ramsey sitting in front of a computer and asking, "Have you seen this S- - - Black Girls Say video?
 [It's] kinda racist."